Annual Biology Essay Contest

 Examples of Topics

 Childhood and Adolescent Vaccinations: How do they work to prevent diseases?
 What major childhood and adolescent diseases are currently targeted?
-What is and who would benefit from the rotavirus (diarrheal virus) vaccine?
+What is and who would benefit from the rotavirus (diarrheal virus) or the HPV (human papilloma virus) vaccine?

 Influenza Vaccines: Flu viruses mutate constantly and occasionally trigger global transmissions of disease, or pandemics.
+Why are there concerns about the 2015 flu season?
 Where is the next pandemic flu virus strain likely to be circulating?
 Early detection of new flu virus strains is critical for shortening the time from first infections to mass immunizations.
 What decisions go into choosing a vaccine strain and how soon before a flu season are they produced?

 Personalized Medicine: In what areas of biomedical science will personalized medicine likely emerge?
 What role does cellular DNA play in personalized medicine?